 initialState property

-A graphTraversal object MAY contain a property named initialState whose value is an object (§3.6) each of whose properties represents the value of a relevant expression at the point of entry to the graph.
+A graphTraversal object MAY contain a property named initialState whose value is an object (§3.6) each of whose properties is a string that represents the value of a relevant expression at the point of entry to the graph.
 This property, together with edgeTraversal.finalState (§3.34.4), enables a SARIF viewer to present a debugger-like “watch window” experience as the user traverses a graph.

+This property SHOULD NOT include expressions whose value remains constant throughout the traversal.
+Such values SHOULD be stored in the immutableState property (§3.33.7).

-For details of how properties within a “state” object are represented, see §3.37.7.
+For details of how properties within a “state” object are represented, see EXAMPLE 1 in §3.37.7.

+immutableState property

+A graphTraversal object MAY contain a property named immutableState whose value is an object (§3.6) each of whose properties is a string that represents the value of a relevant expression that remains constant throughout the traversal.

+EXAMPLE: In this example, immutableState holds the values of the HTTP headers of the web request that caused the graph traversal.
+Note that, although the property names in this example contain slashes, the property names are not formally specified as being hierarchical strings (§3.5.4).

+{ # A graphTraversal object.

+"immutableState": {

+"Headers/Host": "www.example.com",

+"Headers/Accept-Language": "en-US",

+"Headers/Pragma": "no-cached"

+}

+}

 edgeTraversals property